 How did you learn, develop and hone so many skills?
 What were some of the difficulties that you faced in your journey?

 Craig Elliott: I think I have developed so many skills because I have an endless stream of ideas.
 I have drawn designs featuring all sorts of objects and artworks that I did not have the skill to create at the time.
 I have slowly built the skills and tools needed to create the art pieces that I have designed over the years.

 I feel frustrated when I can’t visualize my designs and learning several skills has just been a way to alleviate my frustration in essence.
 I get so excited and want to see and experience the idea I have in my head as a real object that is brought to life in the real world.
 That is how I experience true inspiration.

 How has your practice in fine arts and animation changed over time?
 Did your exploration in other fields impact your art or outlook in any way?

-I can make a believably functional suit of armour thanks to my ability and knowledge acquired in the making of real objects.
-I love seeing how the different aspects of my experience come across in my life.
+I can make a believably functional suit of armor thanks to my ability and knowledge acquired in the making of real objects.
+Also, I love seeing how the different aspects of my experience come across in my life.
 I still get excited to learn new things, but always have a sneaking worry in the back of my head that I will run out of things to learn someday!